AHruler/Exploring-AAD/README.md

 ***
 ## Results

-The results reveal interestig insights into the performance of various models and feature combinations for fan machine sound anomaly detection.
-Notably:
+Below are som key reults from using Mel frequeny and chroma features on the fan and valve datasets: which show interestig insights into the performance of various models and feature combinations for machine sound anomaly detection:

 - **Mean Features**: Across all models, using mean features performed exceptionally well, with LOF utilizing all features means and just mel feature means achieving near-perfect classification.
 This demonstrates the effectiveness of mean-based statistics in capturing abnormal patterns.